-So fluid was the sequencing of Dig Your Own Hole that, funny story, I didn’t much care for the album when I first heard it freshman year in college.
+So fluid is the sequencing of Dig Your Own Hole that, funny story, I didn't much care for the album when I first heard it freshman year in college.
 My roommate had about three CDs to his name, all techno, and rotated them in his PC tower with an obsessive regularity befitting the music.
 Dig Your Own Hole.
 The Fat Of The Land.
 Soundtrack to Wipeout XL.
 Dig Your Own Hole.
 The Fat of the Land.
 Soundtrack to Wipeout XL.
-Part of my hang-up was that I was admittedly still living inside Innervisions at the time (holding on to it as the last remaining obsession carrying over from high school, aside from eyeing the pecs of passing boys from askance) and couldn’t possibly accept anything less than Stevie Wonder’s compositions as worth listening to.
+Part of my hang-up was that I was admittedly still living inside Innervisions at the time—holding on to it as the last remaining obsession carrying over from high school, aside from eyeing the pecs of passing boys from askance—and couldn't possibly accept anything less than Stevie Wonder's compositions as worth listening to.

 But also part of the problem was what I perceived as a missing element in all three albums.
 I couldn't put my finger on it, but I now know what I was missing wasn't my own fault.
 My roommate had used his computer CD player program to edit the tracks with the most relentlessly four-on-the-floor bounce out of each album.
 It was months before I realized, while listening to Wipeout XL on my own stereo system and dozing off while the tornadic undulations of Underworld's “Tin There” (heretofore un-programmed by roomie's computer and unheard by my ears), that I loved electronic dance music even outside the pop idiom (i.e. Soul II Soul, Janet Jackson, Depeche Mode) I'd already spent a decade devouring.